SoK: A Stratified Approach to Blockchain Decentralization: Client API

 This concern is well-known and ongoing research tries to resolve it via ledger compression~\cite{EPRINT:KiaMilZin17,EPRINT:BMRS20a,EPRINT:KatBon20}.
-In practice though, users often employ third-party services that offer an interface to the ledger.
-Given the widespread use and variety of applications that rely on such services, ``Blockchain as a Service'' is a separate layer, with the \emph{resources} being \begin{inparaenum}[(i)] \item tokens stored in light wallets and \item light nodes, \end{inparaenum} and the \emph{relevant parties} being the full node operators that service them.
+In practice though, users often employ third-party services that offer an interface to the ledger~\cite{marlinspike2022my}.
+Given the widespread use and variety of applications that rely on such services, the ``client API'' layer can be susceptible to centralization~\cite{chatzigiannis2022sok}.
+The \emph{resources} we identify in this case are tokens, which are stored in wallets without ledger verification capabilities, and the \emph{relevant parties} the full node operators that service them.
+We note that solutions like Simplified Payment Verification (SPV)~\cite{nakamoto2008bitcoin} or succinct verification proofs~\cite{EPRINT:DKKZ20,EPRINT:KiaPolZin20,EPRINT:KiaMilZin17,SP:BKLZ20}, which are not full nodes but do validate the ledger to some extent, are not considered here.
+Instead, we focus on wallets that rely entirely on a trusted node for access to the ledger's content.